chihyunkim/quarto-website-test/methods.md

 ### Coalesce `county_geoid`

 We then coalesced from `geocode_county_geoid` and `imputed_county_geoid`.
 If a payment already had a value for `geocode_county_geoid`, then we kept that value.
 If not, it took on the value of `imputed_county_geoid`.
-At the beginning, 54,831 rows were missing `geocode_county_geoid`.
-After imputation, 25,604 rows were missing `county_geoid_coalesced`.
-These rows are subsequently dropped (in step 7).
-Therefore, we imputed values for counties for 29,227 payments.
-In all subsequent data processing steps, we use this coalesced county assignment.
+We used this coalesced county assignment variable in all subsequent data processing steps.

 ## Step 5: Variable checks